 7) Where to nap?

 In the dark and quiet would be perfect, but if not try an eye mask and ear plugs or white noise device to help you settle.
 Lie down if you can, as it’s a far easier position to get to sleep than sitting.
-8) Adding a coffee

 If you want to wake up from a short nap with a spring in your step, then having coffee before you take a nap.
 Caffeine takes about 20 minutes to have its effect on our body.
 So it will kick in as you awake, making you instantly more alert.
+Use this sort of technique in the mornings only though.

 9) Don’t nap if you suffer from insomnia

 Research has shown that avoiding naps tend to improve ‘sleep continuity’ for insomniacs.
-Thus if you suffer from insomnia it’s better to sort out your regular sleep first before you consider adding naps to your routine.
+Thus if you suffer from insomnia sort out your regular sleep first before you consider adding naps to your routine.
 For those who struggle to get to and keep asleep naps can further interfere with your nighttime sleep pattern.

 10) Don’t nap too late